horse-link/horse.link/docs/sdk.md

 ## Returns

-Returns a numeric string represending the total amount of asset tokens deposited as bets intothe specified Market contract, formatted with the correct number of decimals for the ERC-20 asset token used in the specified market, eg `"1000.123456"`
+Returns a numeric string represending the total amount of asset tokens deposited as bets into the specified Market contract, formatted with the correct number of decimals for the ERC-20 asset token used in the specified market, eg `"1000.123456"`.

 # Get platform totals